Swellendam: Fauna and flora

 Three nature reserves are situated near Swellendam, Marloth Nature Reserve, Sanbona Wildlife Reserve and Bontebok National Park.
 Bontebok National Park is where the rare bontebok was protected when it was close to extinction.
 The population has increased from 17 individuals in 1931 to a sustainable number today.

 The area is botanically diverse with an abundance of wild flowers and fynbos.
-The 250ha indigenous forest at Grootvadersbosch is the most noteworthy in the southwestern Cape.
+The 250 hectare (one square mile) indigenous forest at Grootvadersbosch is the most noteworthy in the southwestern Cape.
 Woods like these are rare to find in the Cape this far west of the Knysna forests.

 Wildlife such as the formerly endangered bontebok and Cape mountain zebra inhabit the area.
 Other species include bushbuck, klipspringer, grey rhebuck, Cape grysbok, baboon, mongoose, genet and the occasional leopard, as well as a species of ghost frog and a unique forest emperor butterfly.
 Over 200 bird species found near the town include waterfowl, the crowned eagle, black eagle, Narina trogon, paradise flycatcher and the Knysna woodpecker.

-Witsand, a small coastal town about 50 km from Swellendam, is one of the best whale viewing spots on the South coast as it is the largest whale nursery in South Africa.
+Witsand, a small coastal town about 50 km (30 miles) from Swellendam, is one of the best whale viewing spots on the South coast as it is the largest whale nursery in South Africa.
 The town is situated at the foot of the Langeberg, and there are many hiking trails, ranging from day-walks to a 5 to 7-day trail.